momopay/momo/README.md

-This project is sponsored by Momo Foundation
+This project is sponsored by Momo Foundation && Momo Community

 The MomoCash(MOC)  will list in Encrypt currency exchange The exchange rate of  BTC/MOC is 1:9000